HenSch90/SiD/Modul-B2_Kultur.md

 is:

-it1: (bilaspab) … einen Hochschulabschluss erreichen?
+it1: (bilaspab1) … einen Hochschulabschluss erreichen?

-It2: (bilaspdr) … einen Doktortitel erreichen?
+It2: (bilaspdr1) … einen Doktortitel erreichen?

-It3: (bilaspber) … beruflich ganz weit nach vorne kommen?
+It3: (bilaspber1) … beruflich ganz weit nach vorne kommen?

 st: